-Testing for any and all disabilities is critical to ensure that your site can be used by everyone.
-There are many different kinds of people, with a broad range of abilities and disabilities.
-It’s difficult if not impossible for you or anyone else to try and anticipate all the ways in which customers might use your website, so it’s best to test with as many types of customers as possible.
+Testing for any and all disabilities is critical to ensure that everyone can use your site.
+There are many different kinds of people with a broad range of abilities and disabilities.
+It’s difficult, if not impossible, for you or anyone else to anticipate how customers might use your website, so it’s best to test with as many types of customers as possible.

 Which Disabilities to Support?